History of Indonesia: First Hominins

 In 2007, an analysis of cut marks on two bovid bones found in Sangiran, showed them to have been made 1.5 to 1.6 million years ago by clamshell tools.
 This is the oldest evidence for the presence of early humans in Indonesia.
 Fossilised remains of Homo erectus in Indonesia, popularly known as the "Java Man" were first discovered by the Dutch anatomist Eugène Dubois at Trinil in 1891, and are at least 700,000 years old.
 Other H. erectus fossils of a similar age were found at Sangiran in the 1930s by the anthropologist Gustav Heinrich Ralph von Koenigswald, who in the same time period also uncovered fossils at Ngandong alongside more advanced tools, re-dated in 2011 to between 550,000 and 143,000 years old.
 In 1977 another H. erectus skull was discovered at Sambungmacan.
 In 2010, stone tools were discovered on Flores, dating from 1 million years ago.
 These are the earliest remains implying human seafaring technology.
 The earliest evidence of artistic activity ever found, in the form of diagonal etchings made with the use of a shark's tooth, was detected in 2014 on a 500,000-year-old fossil of a clam found in Java in the 1890s, associated with H. erectus.

 In 2003, on the island of Flores, fossils of a 1.1 m (3 ft 7 in) tall hominid dated between 74,000 and 13,000 years old were discovered, much to the surprise of the scientific community.
 This newly discovered hominid was named the "Flores Man", or Homo floresiensis.
 A phylogenetic analysis published in 2017 suggests that H. floresiensis was descended from the same ancestor as Homo habilis.
 H. floresiensis would thus represent a previously unknown and very early migration out of Africa.
 The Homo floresiensis skeletal material is dated from 60,000 to 100,000 years ago; stone tools recovered alongside the skeletal remains were from archaeological horizons ranging from 50,000 to 190,000 years ago.

+Early Homo sapiens

 A megalithic statue in the Bada Valley, Lore Lindu National Park, Central Sulawesi.

 Estimated to be up to 5,000 years old, these stone figures are part of a little-understood prehistoric culture.
 Dozens of megaliths with human-like and abstract forms are found throughout the region.

 The Indonesian archipelago was formed during the thaw after the Last Glacial Maximum.
 Early humans travelled by sea and spread from mainland Asia eastward to New Guinea and Australia.
 Homo sapiens reached the region by around 45,000 years ago.
 In 2011, evidence was uncovered in neighbouring East Timor, showing that 42,000 years ago, these early settlers had high-level maritime skills, and by implication the technology needed to make ocean crossings to reach Australia and other islands, as they were catching and consuming large numbers of big deep sea fish such as tuna.